vertical landscaping trends

 after the setup of vertical gardens in your space, constant monitoring and maintenance are required so that they flourish well and stay healthy; it could be a Hassel as they require regular watering, pruning and clean up, which could be very time-consuming.

 It’s challenging to ensure that all plants on a vertical scale are adequately watered.
-Also, there arise probable difficulties with setting up proper drainage systems, in the absence of which it might pose a risk to the maintenance of walls.
+Also, there are probable difficulties with setting up proper drainage systems, in the absence of which wall maintenance might be at risk.

 It’s essential to create a proper framework over the wall or vertical space to uphold the planters and to prevent damage to the structures.
 The weight of the plant and the added moisture require adequate support.

-To add to the aesthetics and excellent carbon sequestration, adding a variety of planters that can survive and flourish in the vertical space becomes crucial.
+Adding a variety of planters that can survive and flourish in the vertical space becomes crucial to enhancing the aesthetics and providing excellent carbon sequestration.

 Have a suggestion?
 Contact us!

-• Choose the right location: look for a suitable location with ample sunlight and sufficient structures to perform vertical gardening.
+• Choose the right location: Look for a suitable location with ample sunlight and sufficient structures for vertical gardening.

-• Do the planning: plan how you would want your layout, structure and design of your vertical garden, consider the use of boxes, shelves, pallets, hanging pots etc., based on available space and framework.
+• Do the planning: Based on the available space and framework, plan how you would want your vertical garden’s layout, structure, and design to look.
+Consider using boxes, shelves, pallets, hanging pots, etc.

 • Choose suitable plants: pick plants that would fit in the vertical space and survive in the local environment.

-• Prepare the structures and soil: construct the structures supporting your plants.
-If you are installing shelves, make sure they can uphold the weight of your plants on the walls or fences and then prepare the soil that doesn’t retain water for long so that it’s well drained to avoid water logging.
+• Prepare the structures and soil: Construct the structures supporting your plants.
+If you are installing shelves, make sure they can uphold the weight of your plants on the walls or fences.
+Then, prepare the soil that doesn’t retain water for long so that it’s well drained to avoid water logging.

 • Planting: Carefully place your chosen plants in the containers, allowing them to develop and flourish.
 Place taller plants in the backside and trailing shrubs in the front, taking into account their growth habits.

-alessandro goes into specifics of trellis landscaping to help you easily build your own vertical garden.
+Alessandro discusses trellis landscaping to help you quickly build your vertical garden.

-🌺 Plants you can grow in your vertical garden in Canada
+Plants you can grow in your vertical garden

-Many varieties of plants and herbs in Canada would fit perfectly in your vertical space.
+Many varieties of plants and herbs would fit perfectly in your vertical space.
 A few of them are:

 Climbing roses